molecularmodelinglab/molecularmodelinglab.github.io/index.md

 %}

 {% capture text %}
-We are a group of diverse researchers with a broad range academic backgrounds.
+We are a group of diverse researchers with a broad range of academic backgrounds.
 Our team is able to approach problems from multifaceted viewpoints to increase the robustness of our solutions.

 {%
   include link.html